 Hooves thundered through the darkness.
 An enormous black stallion broke through the mist, moving like violent wind along the deserted road.

-It skidded to a halt beside Mingxuan, rearing with a frightening neigh, powerful front legs striking the air.
+It skidded to a halt beside Mingxuan, rearing with a frightening neigh, powerful front legs kicking the air.
 Half the eunuchs toppled backward in fright.

 Mingxuan lifted Xiangge as if he weighed nothing, as if he were still that small child who once fit in the crook of one arm, and placed him onto the saddle.